-You can always call 610-730-4876 and ask me anything you like, but here are some questions that I often hear from prospective students and their parents:
+While you can always call me at 610-730-4876 and ask me anything you like, here are some questions that I often hear from prospective students and their parents:

 Q: Do you offer one-on-one tutoring?

 Q: When is the best time to take your class?

 My motto is: “The earlier the better, schedule permitting.”